Dn-a/database_manager/README.md

 ## Donate
-If you found this project helpful or you learned something from the source code and want to thank me:
+It takes time to carry on this project.
+If you found it useful or learned something from the source code please consider the idea of donating 5, 20, 50 € or whatever you can to support the project.
 - [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/dnag88)

 ## Issues